georgesutphin/MCB585-2023/_episodes/02-class-R-data-types-structures.md

 * **class** -- the data type of an object
 * **attributes** -- a list containing other forms of metadata of more complex objects

-While technically not assigned *attributes*, you can also glean other attribute-like metadata information from objects such as length (works on vectors and lists) or number of characters (for character strings).
+While technically not *attributes*, you can also glean other attribute-like metadata information from objects such as length (works on vectors and lists) or number of characters (for character strings).

 ~~~